Call us at 601-790-0135 or …

 There are several reasons for selecting this hourly rate.

 I think at the top of the list of reasons is I need to make enough money for it to motivate me to do this work.
-Because I enjoy it so much is why the rate is not higher.
+Because I enjoy it so much is why the rate is not any higher.

 I also have tons of experience and knowledge.
 I have enough knowledge to know I have barely scratched the surface of what’s out there to learn, but with a Master of Science degree in Information Systems and more than 35 years of computer experience, including being the Chief of Computers at USAF Academic Instructor School, and USAF Extension Course Institute, at the Community College of the Air Force, as a Project Director for BOATRACS/ARCOM, and more than a decade as a professional website developer, I do have a lot of experience and education in my background.